iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

    nature of the misspecification.
 A key challenge is to develop more flexible and scalable methods that can:

-   - Detect misspecification in a principled and data-driven manner, without relying on predefined summary statistics or manual tuning.
+   - detect misspecification in a principled and data-driven manner, without relying on predefined summary statistics or manual tuning.
-   - Provide interpretable diagnostics that help practitioners understand the sources and consequences of misspecification in their models.
+   - provide interpretable diagnostics that help practitioners understand the sources and consequences of misspecification in their models.
-   - Offer robust mitigation strategies that work across different types of misspecification, without requiring large amounts of additional data or computationally expensive corrections.
+   - offer robust mitigation strategies that work across different types of misspecification, without requiring large amounts of additional data or computationally expensive corrections.

-2. **A Common and Precise Definition of Model Misspecification in SBI:** As highlighted in this post, model misspecification in SBI can arise from different sources, including mismatches between the simulator and the true data-generating process, prior misspecification, and errors introduced by the inference procedure itself.
+2. **A Common and Precise Definition of Model Misspecification in SBI:** As highlighted in this post, model misspecification in SBI can arise from different sources, including mismatches between the simulator and the true data-generating process and prior misspecification.
 A common and formally precise definition of these different cases is essential for unifying the field.
 Such a framework would provide clarity for researchers and practitioners, enabling a more systematic comparison of methods and their applicability to specific types of model misspecification.

 3. **Common Benchmarking Tasks for Evaluating Methods:** Another obstacle to progress in addressing model misspecification is the lack of an established set of benchmarking tasks tailored to the different cases of model misspecification.
-While current evaluations often focus on specific scenarios or datasets, limiting the generalizability of conclusions, there are promising developments.
-For instance, Wehenkel & Gamella et al. <d-cite key="wehenkel_addressing_2024"></d-cite> re-used tasks proposed by Ward et al. <d-cite key="ward_robust_2022"></d-cite> and introduced several new tasks designed to probe different aspects of model misspecification.
+Current evaluations often focus on specific scenarios or datasets, limiting generalizability.
+   However, there are promising developments.
+For instance, Wehenkel & Gamella et al.
+   <d-cite key="wehenkel_addressing_2024"></d-cite> re-used tasks proposed by Ward et al.
+   <d-cite key="ward_robust_2022"></d-cite> and introduced several new tasks designed to
+   probe different aspects of model misspecification.
    These efforts provide a valuable starting point, but they need to be integrated into a common benchmarking framework and made accessible through an open-source software platform.
 Such a framework would enable researchers to rigorously test new methods